gerritt-luoma/ravenous/ravenous/README.md

 2. cd into the directory and run `npm install`
 3. Add a yelp API key
    1. If you don't already have an account for the yelp API, make one [here](https://www.yelp.com/login?return_url=%2Fdevelopers%2Fv3%2Fmanage_app) and create a new project
-   2. In the root directory of this project create a .env.local file and in it add REACT_APP_API_KEY = '<your api key>'
+   2. In the root directory of this project create a .env.local file and in it add REACT_APP_API_KEY = 'your api key'
 4. Request temporary CORS anywhere access from [here](https://cors-anywhere.herokuapp.com/corsdemo)
 5. In your terminal run `npm start`.
 This should run the dev server and you will now have a working app!
 The api calls are very slow due to having to go through the CORS anywhere app, unfortunately.